 Blue Ridge Community College

 Blue Ridge Community College provides both an on-campus learning model as well as an online learning option for distance learners.
-The campus provides a surgical suite as well as radiological suite where students can learn practical skills and receive hands-on experience.
+The campus provides a full service small animal clinic and a large animal teaching facility where students can learn practical skills and receive hands-on experience.
 For students that choose the online method for learning, they will earn their hours by working at a veterinary clinic near them and they will receive hands-on experience in that location.
 Those students will need to be clocking in 20 hours per week.
 Their 3 year VTNE pass rate is over 95% and both programs are accredited by the American Veterinary Medical Association.

 The veterinary technologist program at Mercy College leads to a 4-year bachelor’s degree that is fully accredited by the American Veterinary Medical Association Committee.
 Graduates become skilled members of the veterinary team.
 Students have access to state-of-the-art laboratories and facilities where they learn the necessary skills in veterinary nursing.
 Students have opportunities to participate in externships at highly sophisticated, multi-disciplinary centers and zoos.
 Mercy College has a 100% three year pass rate for the VTNE.
 They also offer service learning opportunities as well as a global veterinary experiences course which gives their students the opportunity to offer veterinary services to underserved areas abroad.